Send comments and story suggestions to:

 When IT as a group knows about the incident it is a good thing.
 Other campuses could experience the same problem and once solved, that solution would be shared.
 With this data available the knowledge base surrounding issues gets populated helping IT folks improve their overall skill level.
 The problem does not occur again and again and we work to solve it once.
 Having that central point to collect the trouble tickets is vital to make us more efficient and effective with the limited number of people we have.

-While the Help Desk at CCRI has gotten a bad name, I am convinced that the email delivery of ticket requests does work.
+While the Service Desk at CCRI has gotten a bad name, I am convinced that the email delivery of ticket requests does work.
 I’ve seen it.
 I hope you can help.
-Emailing the Help Desk does not add to the numerous phone calls we get every day and it gets your message through quickly and efficiently.
+Emailing the Service Desk does not add to the numerous phone calls we get every day and it gets your message through quickly and efficiently.
 Thanks for your consideration in this extremely helpful act.

 This page developed and maintained by the Chief Information Officer.
 Send comments and suggestions to .